bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 2. App Name: `<Creams>`
 3. App Description (3-5 sentences):

-    `<Creams is an app where people of all ages and backgrounds can buy desserts (predominantly ice-cream) from a selection of options>`
+    `<Creams is an app where people of all ages and backgrounds can buy desserts (predominantly ice-cream) from a selection of options.
+Inspired by Week 1's Sprint Challenge.>`

 4. Your #1 Customer (Who would use your app?
 Why now?)